 This professional voiceover artist, journalist, corporate communications geek, and dedicated foodie earned numerous awards as a television news anchor.
 She acknowledges that her broadcasting skills enjoyed extremely humble beginnings, as she often appeared in the rows of children watching cartoons and playing games like “Name the States” and “Simon Says” on WMUR-TV’s “Uncle Gus Show.”
 As an adult, she has written, produced, and hosted dozens of groundbreaking documentaries, TV specials, and news reports, ranging from the Moscow Super Power Summit and the opening of the Berlin Wall to extensive coverage of New Hampshire’s First-in-the-Nation Presidential Primaries.

 A born storyteller, Cathy showed questionable promise as she made up ghost and crime stories for weekly elementary school “Show & Tell” sessions, including one that sounded so real that local police were summoned to interview the imaginative first grader.
 Such antics led to her first acting role, when she proudly played Peter Rabbit in a neighborhood production.
 It turns out she got the role because the older children wanted to avoid being the kid who’d get spanked for tearing their shorts while escaping under the farmer’s wire fence in every performance.
-She landed future roles more admirably, and remains a member of the Actors Equity Association, media coach, and business speaker, including status as a Professional Member of the National Speakers Association since 1995.
+She landed future roles more admirably, and remains a member of the Actors Equity Association, media coach, and business speaker, including status as a 20-year Professional Member of the National Speakers Association since 1995.
 Cathy Burnham Martin has been dubbed “The Morale Booster.”

 In her early educational path, she frequently arose as a class clown and a challenge for her teachers.
 At their retirement celebration, her team of kindergarten teachers announced that Cathy had been both the most creative and the most challenging student in their 30-year-career.
 A perfect twist of fate has found Cathy enjoying adjunct college faculty work, teaching persuasive public speaking and communications.
-She proved to be a much better-behaved student when she earned a Master of Science in Corporate and Organizational Communications at Northeastern University in 2009, where she also received the highest academic honors.
+She proved to be a much better-behaved student when she earned a Master of Science in Corporate and Organizational Communications at Northeastern University in 2009, where she also received the highest academic honors award.

 Though her father once trained under the executive chef at Boston’s famed Copley Plaza Hotel, and her mother quickly gained Best-Cook-In-Town status, Cathy admits that her own earliest recipe creations evolved out of laziness and a desire to use fewer ingredients and take less time.
 Her passion for great tasting, simple cooking led to the celebrated KISS™ Keep It Super Simple original recipe cookbook series.